DECISIONS ALREADY MADE

 Gathering genre films from horror and thrillers to edgy animation and dark comedies, this showcase of future cult classics and midnight favorites offers an exciting mix of late-night fare.

-Now in its 19th year, this program showcases films that celebrate the richness and diversity of black cultures around the world and the filmmakers behind them.
+Now in its 21st year, this program showcases films that celebrate the richness of African American filmmaking and the diversity of black cultures around the world and the filmmakers behind them.

 A) Eligibility Requirements